daspanel/rsyslogd-server/docs/help/compose.md

 The sample `docker-compose.yml` file in this project it's only an start point for your convenience.
 Fell free to change it for your specific needs.

+The sample `docker-compose.yml` set env variables using the `daspanel.env` file.